Last updated: June 26, 2026

 | Response status | New, in progress, done, excluded | "Someone saw it" gets confused with "someone handled it" |

-When a form response is submitted, post it to Slack.
+When a Google Forms response is submitted, post it to Slack.

 The operational version is: